mrog/unifi-hotspot-rickroll/README.md

 You need a UniFi access point.
 But if you didn't have one of those, you probably wouldn't be reading these instructions.

 You need a server on your LAN that:
-- has Docker.
+- can run Docker containers.
 - has a static IP address.
-- is reachable from your UniFi access point.
+- is reachable from your UniFi access point(s).

 ## Installation
 You have a couple of installation options.
 Once the service is running, go to the Unifi Configuration section.